Family History Consultations:

 Our local newspapers are not indexed so, if you are looking for a particular event, it helps to have a good idea of the month and year before beginning your search.

-You can view a list of the Local Newspapers (PDF, 24KB) held in Milton Keynes Libraries.
+You can view a list of the Local Newspapers (PDF, 251KB) held in Milton Keynes Libraries.

-- Local newspapers for the rest of Buckinghamshire - These are held at the Centre for Buckinghamshire Studies at Aylesbury.
+- Local newspapers for Buckinghamshire - These are held at the Buckinghamshire Archives at Aylesbury.

 - Local newspapers for the rest of the UK - These can be accessed either by region or by an A to Z listing by title: